Setting Up WooCommerce Shipping Services

 Once you mark the orders as shipped, your WooCommerce orders will be automatically marked as Completed.
 Visit the WooCommerce > Orders page to check the order status and click on the order.

 In the image below, you can see the order is automatically marked as completed.
-Also, the shipment tracking details are automatically updated to the WooCommerce orders.
+Also, the shipment tracking details are automatically updated for the WooCommerce orders.

 As for the customers, WooCommerce Shipping Services automatically sends the tracking details to the customer via the WooCommerce Order Completion Email, as shown in the image below.